TakagariSyunhei/Hover/README.md

 pyspades user-scripts
 ======================

-This script enpowers map-builders to hover
+This script enpowers map-builders to hover.
 The command is "/hover"